 Our Recovery Model not only works.
 It also pays for itself.
-But how is that possible?
+But how?

 The Recovery Kentucky program where we cut our teeth is a prime example.
 Each of its 18 Recovery Centers opened as completely paid-for facilities, without a mortgage, through the strategic use of low-income housing tax credits complemented by funds from the Affordable Housing Trust Fund and HOME Investment Partnership loans as well as local banks, communities, and government agencies.